-Discussion in 'Tigers and Baseball' started by OLD SKOOL HQ, Mar 4, 2007.
+Discussion in 'Football, Baseball, and Hockey' started by OLD SKOOL HQ, Mar 4, 2007.

 We was about 90-93 last year.
 I guys couldn't even swing at it.

 Tigers get bit by the injury bug again: